The Newton Summer Internship Program (NSIP) is designed for college students who are considering applying to medical school or any health profession.

 Each student must provide his or her own transportation between locations.
 You will be traveling between locations on a daily basis; thus, it is imperative that you have a means of transportation.

 You must have completed at least one year of college by the time the program begins to apply to this program.
 Consideration will be given to class level and academic standing.

 How do I apply?

-- Cover letter stating why you would like to be considered for the program (less than 300 words); please include contact information
+- A one-page cover letter stating why you would like to be considered for the program (less than 300 words); please include your contact information

 - Copy of your most recent academic transcript (unofficial transcript is preferred)